 There are several types of grow mediums offering different advantages.
 Some things to consider when choosing a grow medium will be cost, water retention, aeration levels, and pH stability.
 If in doubt, I would recommend hydroton expanded clay pebbles.
 They’re versatile, working well for many different types of plants and systems.

 5. Purchase Hydroponic Nutrients & Supplemnts

 There many different types of nutrients that come in 1, 2, and 3 part systems.
-For more about

 For beginners in starting a hydroponic garden, I would recommend a 1 part nutrient solution such as Dyna–Gro Grow for vegetative growth and Dyna–Gro flowering & blooming.
 If you have a good understanding of a plant’s nutrient needs, General Hydroponics makes a great 3 part nutrient solution called the Flora series.

 For more information check out this article on the 4 best hydroponic nutrients regimens for beginners.